dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 ### Night Fae
 Very volatile ability that as a whole has found the most positive reception in terms of gameplay.

 The non spec specific casts heavily depend on your surroundings.
 At range, and without any injured allies, and under the assumption it casts 13 spells as it currently does due to a bug, you end up with ~11.5 damage casts.
 Going into melee replaces 3-4 Balance Druid spells with Feral spells which deal close to no damage effectively reducing its value by ~30%.
 Having more injured allies which is usually the case in dungeons and raids replaces another ~2 Balance Druid spells with healing casts.
-In the worst case that means an unfavorable situation halves the potential damage of a Convoke cast.
+In the worst case that means an unfavorable situation halves the potential damage of a Convoke cast compared to an optimal situation.

 The value of this ability lies in its high amount of single target burst but at the same time it has very little AoE value.
 The extra Starfall or Starsurges are not very useful as discussed in the earlier Starfall section.

-It currently has no smart targeting meaning you cannot focus anything if there are any additional targets present and can hit immune targets which heavily diminishes its value.
+It currently has no smart targeting meaning you cannot focus anything if there are any additional targets present and can hit immune targets which heavily diminishes its value when those are present.

 ### Venthyr
 A basically passive macro and forget ability that buffs your Celestial Alignment or Incarnation.